 The application process also includes giving an interview, taking fingerprints and being photographed.
 Barring unforeseen circumstances you typically will be granted a work card the same day you apply.

-How much do work cards cost in Las Vegas, NV?
+How much work cards cost in Las Vegas, NV

-Most Nevada work cards remain valid for five (5) years after issuance.
+Most Nevada work permits remain valid for five (5) years after issuance.

-Why would I be denied a work card in Las Vegas, NV?
+Why applicants are denied a work card in Las Vegas, NV

-The following are common reasons applicants may be denied a work card:
+The following are common reasons applicants may be denied a work permit: